FINANCIAL RESULTS

 y/y

-The Group’s total assets as at the end of 2023 were higher by PLN 10.9 billion compared to the end of 2022.
-The most important change in the Group’s asset structure compared to that at the end of 2022 was a decrease in the share of the loan portfolio with a concurrent increase in receivables from banks and cash and balances with the Central Bank.
-A factor that to some extent influenced the decrease in the share of the loan portfolio was the change in the recognition of the impact of legal risk arising from CHF mortgage litigations from 1 January 2023, resulting in a change in the presentation and value of the loan portfolio measured at amortized cost and net assets.
+The Group’s total assets as at the end of 2024 were higher by PLN 6.5 billion compared to the end of 2023.
+The most significant change in the Group’s asset structure compared to the end of 2023 was an increase in the share of the securities portfolio and the cash and balances at the Central Bank, and a decrease in the share of receivables from banks and the loan portfolio (sum of portfolios measured at amortized cost and at fair value).

-In 2023, there was a further increase in the total value of Customer deposits.
-This trend was noticeable both in the segment of Retail Customer (+3% y/y) and the Institutional Customer segment (+8% y/y).
-The Customer deposit structure also changed – the share of term deposits further increased at the expense of current accounts (11% at the end of 2021, 31% at the end of 2022 and 32% at the end of 2023).
+In 2024, there was a further increase in the total value of Customer deposits.
+This trend was noticeable in the segment of Retail Customers (+10% y/y), with a slight decrease in the Institutional Customers segment (-1% y/y).
+The Customer deposit structure also changed – the share of term deposits further increased at the expense of current accounts (31% at the end of 2022, 32% at the end of 2023 and 33% at the end of 2024).

-At the end of 2023, net loans and advances to Customers (the sum of portfolios measured at amortized cost and measured at fair value) decreased by PLN 2.4 billion, compared to the end of 2022.
-The portfolio of Institutional Customers increased slightly by 0.3% y/y, while the volume of loans to Retail Customers decreased by 8.0%, mainly as a result of a decline in the value of the mortgage loan portfolio.
+At the end of 2024, net loans and advances to Customers (the sum of portfolios measured at amortized cost and measured at fair value) slightly decreased by PLN 0.4 billion, compared to the end of 2023.
+The portfolio of Institutional Customers increased by 2% y/y, while the volume of loans to Retail Customers decreased by 5%, mainly as a result of a decline in the value of the mortgage loan portfolio.

-The Tier 1 capital ratio at the end of 2023 was 12.51%, and the total capital ratio was 16.67%.
-Both ratios remain above the required regulatory values.
+The Tier 1 capital ratio at the end of 2024 was 13.80%, and the total capital ratio was 17.20%.
+Both ratios remain significantly above regulatory requirements.

 Statement of financial position (PLN million)